Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

 Bear with me, these styles will be horribly boring but this is for syntax notes so hopefully you get something out of this.

-# Inline-styles

-There are a few ways to set styles.

-Using the `v-bind:` or `:` before the `style` attribute, you can assign values from the `data` object.

 This is the one the examples will be referencing.
 ```js